 Wednesday night the United States lost a patriot.
 At 1:50 am on I-84 near milepost 74 Leo Stratton died of injuries sustained in a truck accident while traveling in the eastbound lane.
 Leo Stratton was a true American Patriot speaking against those that wish to infringe on our inalienable rights and those that are violating the Constitution of this great Nation.

 The only love greater than Leo’s love of country was his love for his wife Shelley and his family, and that love for his family fueled his activism.
-Leo could always be found at rallies defending the Constitution and speaking out against those that are working to violate the principals set forth in the document used to establish this great country.
+Leo could always be found at rallies defending the Constitution and speaking out against those that are working to violate the principles set forth in the document used to establish this great country.

 The Liberty First Foundation was just starting its content creation in defense of the Second Amendment when Leo joined our team.
 He was a staunch supporter of the Second Amendment and our right to self-protection.
-He would produce videos and write articles for us to further our cause of building support and changing people’s opinions about the Second Amendment and gun-rights.
+He would produce videos and write articles for us to further our cause of building support and changing people’s opinions about the Second Amendment and gun rights.

 Leo will be greatly missed by this organization and we have lost a true American Patriot.
 Below are a few words from the people that had the honor of working with this great man.